turingschool/launch-curriculum/module0/lessons/PeerReviewIntro.md

 - Reducing the speed at which they communicate the information on slides
 - Removing unnecessary or unrelated visuals

-For our time today, we will use the following protocol to conduct the peer reviews and use [this template](https://docs.google.com/document/d/13IsvmUK6YCV2mIPLu_izjZE3OwVXd6n3FN4bK9YRonM/copy) to capture feedback
+For our time today, we will use the following protocol to conduct the peer reviews and use [this template](https://docs.google.com/document/d/13IsvmUK6YCV2mIPLu_izjZE3OwVXd6n3FN4bK9YRonM/copy) to capture feedback.

 1. Determine who will present first
 1. Presenter will send their slides to the person giving feedback.